is8ac/aural2/README.md

 For a complete list of intents and key bindings, see `vsh/intent/intent.go`

-Replete until aural2 does your bidding consistently.
+Repeat until aural2 does your bidding consistently.

 Trained models are written to disk every 10 minutes.
 If you wish to save models before terminating aural2, call the `/savemodels`.